-The bar is a multifunctional object in the middle of the cafe.
-In front of the bar the atmosphere is energetic – here rushed visitors have the opportunity to buy some to-go products before they get back into the hustle and bustle of Amsterdam.
-The backside of the bar is much quieter – visitors can enjoy the view, relax and take a seat on various types of furniture.
-Lounge seats are alternated with dining tables and wall benches to accommodate all types of visitors.
+Our research showed that visitors of the Anne Frank House experience a sudden transition from history to the present on one hand, while on the other, they feel the need to reflect on the impact of ‘the secret annexe’.
+The large bar is a multifunctional object in the middle of the cafe.
+In front of the bar, the atmosphere is dynamic – here, rushed visitors have the opportunity to buy some to-go products before they get back into the hustle and bustle of Amsterdam.
+The backside of the bar is much quieter – visitors can enjoy the view, relax, and take a seat on various types of furniture.
+Lounge seats alternate with dining tables and wall benches to accommodate all visitors.

 “It was a movingly thought-provoking hour and a half well spent, and there is an excellent on-site cafe available to revive oneself afterwards.”